 Claire Keegan’s tender tale of hope and quiet heroism is both a celebration of compassion and a stern rebuke of the sins committed in the name of religion.
 Read the opening chapter here

 It is 1985, in an Irish town.
 During the weeks leading up to Christmas, Bill Furlong, a coal and timber merchant, faces his busiest season.
 As he does the rounds, he feels the past rising up to meet him - and encounters the complicit silences of a small community controlled by the Church.

-Read more extracts from this year’s longlisted titles here.
+Read more extracts from this year’s shortlisted and longlisted titles here.